Cultural relations between Estonia and Poland are close and diverse.

 Estonians in Poland

-According to the Polish Office for Foreigners, as of the end of 2018, there were 191 Estonian citizens a right of residency officially residing in Poland.
-There are also businessmen, students and people working at international organisations who live in Poland temporarily.
+According to the data of the Polish Board of Foreigners, as of the end of 2019, 221 Estonian citizens with the right of residence were registered in Poland.
+There are alos businessmen, students and people working for international organizations who live in Poland temporarily.
+Gatherings of the Estonian community on the anniversary of the Republic of Estonia and summer farewell garden parties have become a tradition at the embassy.